Trapper Nelson: Early life

-The Historical Society of Palm Beach County, in the article "Vincent "Trapper Nelson" Natulkiewicz", claims "Vincent Natulkiewicz was born in Trenton, New Jersey about 1908."
+The Historical Society of Palm Beach County, in the article "Vincent "Trapper Nelson" Natulkiewicz", claims "Vincent Natulkiewicz was born in Trenton, New Jersey about 1908".
 Vincent Natulkiewicz was born to Casimer and Christine Natulkiewicz, in Trenton New Jersey in 1908, per grand-niece, Cynthia Celmer Tomassetti.
-As a boy, to earn money he began trapping animals such as muskrats in the marshes of New Jersey.
+As a child, to earn money, he began trapping animals such as muskrats in the marshes of New Jersey.
 His parents did not speak English, so Nelson would often assist them in translating to make sure they were not taken advantage of.
 However, when his mother died and his father remarried, Nelson ran away from home, heading west.

 Hopping freight trains, Nelson first ended up in Colorado, then eventually in Mexico.
 While there, he was arrested by the Federales under suspicion of gunrunning.
 He spent time in a Mexican jail and was later released.
-Nelson later claimed his release was because he "wrecked their food budget."
+Nelson later claimed his release was because he "wrecked their food budget".

 After his release Nelson headed back east with 10 cents to his name.
 He made money for food by gambling with other road bums until he made it to South Florida, where he, his step brother Charles Nelson and friend John Dykas set up camp.

 Settlement on the Loxahatchee

 Nelson and his partners settled on the beach by the Jupiter Inlet in Palm Beach County, Florida, in the late 1920s.
 Bessie DuBois, wife of John DuBois, recalled seeing him for the first time in 1927 or 1928.
-The DuBoises owned a restaurant that Nelson would frequent, and Bessie made note of his eccentric eating habits: "He would order a pie—not a piece of pie, mind you, but a pie—and he'd eat the whole thing right in front of me."
+The DuBoises owned a restaurant that Nelson would frequent, and Bessie made note of his eccentric eating habits: "He would order a pie—not a piece of pie, mind you, but a pie—and he'd eat the whole thing right in front of me".
 He ate ice cream by the half-gallon, and there were stories that he once ate 18 eggs for breakfast.

 Things did not stay peaceful for long.
 On December 17, 1931, Charles Nelson shot partner John Dykas in the back, killing him.
 Trapper Nelson, angered by his step-brother's actions, testified against him at the trial for Dykas' murder.
 Charles was given a 20-year sentence at Raiford Prison.
 Disillusioned with civilization, Nelson withdrew from the beach, settling deep in the woods on the Loxahatchee River that same December.
 Using what little money he had and money borrowed from his sister, he bought 800 acres.

-Physically imposing at 6' 4" and 240 pounds, he lived by trapping, hunting, and fishing in what was then wild country.
+Physically imposing at 6'4" and 240 pounds, he lived by trapping, hunting, and fishing in what was then wild country.
 He made money by selling the furs of the animals he trapped, and ate the meat, starting rumors that he ate everything from opossums to stray house cats.
 He acquired extensive land holdings, bidding on tax auctions during the Great Depression.
 He would on occasion bid against Judge C. E. Chillingworth, the judge who had handed down his step-brother's sentence, and the two eventually became friends.
 When Chillingworth was murdered in the 1950s, Charles Nelson was briefly considered a suspect.